AlexRogalskiy/bash-cd/README.md

     ./lib/ - reusable modules (PRs welcome!)
-        tools.sh - a small toolset of functions used across the codebase cd/ - the first module that installs bash-cd server as an upstart service opt/bash-cd/server.sh - the bash-cd http server that listens for webhook events etc/init/bash-cd.conf - upstart config for the service include.sh - every module must have include.sh with specifically named functions, see below ../ - see contents of the directory for other available modules ./apply.sh - script that takes (build|install) argument - build does a dry build, install a real one ./deploy.sh - use this from your development machine if you will be using branch-per-environment strategy
+        tools.sh - a small toolset of functions used across the codebase cd/ - the first module that installs bash-cd server as an upstart service etc/init/bash-cd.conf - upstart config for the service include.sh - every module must have include.sh with specifically named functions, see below server.sh - the bash-cd http server that listens for webhook events ../ - see contents of the directory for other available modules ./apply.sh - script that takes (build|install) argument - build does a dry build, install a real one ./deploy.sh - use this from your development machine if you will be using branch-per-environment strategy